-The table leg is screwed into the floor.
+Table legThe table leg is screwed into the floor.
 The table can be lowered via a lifting mechanism to become a bed foundation.

-Depending on the model, the table top can be moved both lengthwise and crosswise.
+Adjusting the table top Depending on the model, the table top can be moved both lengthwise and crosswise.